 Here Are The 10 Most Dangerous Places In Virginia To Live

 Now I know this is going to start a fight.
 So before it begins, let me just say that we used two reports (feeling that one would provide too much variable data) and compared them.
 One list, Movoto, used towns and cities with a population over 10,000.
 The next list, RoadSnacks (.net), used data from towns and cities with 1,000 or more residents.
 Both looked at the rate of violent crimes vs. property crimes to make their numbers work.
-We cross examined the numbers and ranked according to the places that appeared on both lists, where they appeared on those lists, and added in high-ranking towns/cities that appeared on only one list based on the strength of their ranking.
+We cross-examined the numbers and ranked according to the places that appeared on both lists, where they appeared on those lists, and added high-ranking towns/cities that appeared on only one list based on the strength of their ranking.

 What we found … wait for it … is that crime does happen in Virginia.
 But we also found that even the “most dangerous” places are still pretty cool places to be.
 Like any city in the world, being cautious and aware is the key to safety.
-So don’t be discouraged if your town or city made this list.
+So, don’t be discouraged if your town or city made this list.
 In Virginia, even the “worst” places are still pretty great.
 And having lived in a few of the cities on this list myself, I can personally say that I loved them – and still have most of my sanity and possessions intact.

-And last but not least, I feel that it is essential to point out that none of the data is a reflection on the efforts or effectiveness of the fine men and women of the local police and sheriff departments – this simply show the number of times crime occurs.
+And last, but not least, I feel that it is essential to point out that none of the data is a reflection on the efforts or effectiveness of the fine men and women of the local police and sheriff departments – this simply show the number of times crime occurs.